 The Board, led by the Chair, seeks to nurture a culture in which informed and transparent decision-making takes place.
 This is supported by clearly defined Board roles and constructive dialogue within and outside of meetings.
-The division of responsibilities across the Board is explained on page 139 .
+The division of responsibilities across the Board is explained on page 139 E.

-As one of the key responsibilities of the non-Executive Directors is to challenge and provide counsel, it is deemed appropriate that relationships can be built across SSE.
+As one of the key responsibilities of the non-Executive Directors is to challenge and an individual is unable to attend a meeting, provide counsel, it is deemed appropriate that relationships can be built across SSE.
 The Board therefore has unfettered access to senior leadership, their teams and specialist functions, with individuals from different levels across the organisation invited to present at Board meetings and deep dive sessions.
 For details of employee engagement and knowledge development in 2022/23 see pages 134 to 136 and 147 .